MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### What is the status of Vespucci development?

-The current Vespucci version is 10.1.
+The current Vespucci version is 10.2.
+The upcoming version 11 is now in beta-testing.

 #### Is Vespucci available for other mobile platforms?